wheelo/git-npm/README.md

 ## Usage

 The usage of this package is easy, just type the word `gn` in your command line (zsh, bash, iTerm and *etc.*).
-However, you can opt into using the custom options of this package by specifying concrete params.
-The optional fields can have the following options.
+However, you can opt into using the custom options by specifying concrete params.
+Different options have the differed usage.

 **Simple Mode**